Correct-by-Design Control Synthesis of Stochastic Multi-agent Systems: a Robust Tensor-based Solution: Benchmarking

-with $w_{i}\sim \mathcal {N}(0,I)$, $\spaceX_{i}:[-10,10]$, $\mathbb{U}_{i}:[-2,2]$.
+We then consider a large-scale 20-agent benchmark to highlight our approach's scalability in terms of system size, particularly in regimes where the size renders monolithic dynamic programming impractical as justified in \ruohan{Table~\ref{tab:mem_comp}}.
+We consider each agent's dynamics as in subsection~\ref{sec:cs_ra} with $N=20$, $w_{i}\sim \mathcal {N}(0,I)$, $\spaceX_{i}:[-10,10]$, $\mathbb{U}_{i}:[-2,2]$.
 Consider an invariance specification $\phi:=\bigwedge_{t=0}^{T} \bigcirc(\bigwedge_{i=1}^{N=20} p_1^{i})$ with $p_1^i$ is true iff $x_i\in [-5,5]$.
-We construct a finite-state abstraction for each agent \eqref{eq:ex1} by gridding the state space $\spaceX_i$ with 100 grid cells and the input space $\spaceU_i$ with 10 grid cells.
-We choose interface function $u_i=\hat{u}_i$ and relation $\relation^i$ with $\epsilon^i=0.1$.
+We construct a finite-state abstraction for each agent by gridding the state space $\spaceX_i$ with 100 grid cells and the input space $\spaceU_i$ with 10 grid cells.
+We choose interface function $u_i=\hat{u}_i$ and relation $\relation_i$ with $\epsilon^i=0.1$.
 We obtain $\hat{\mdpM}^i\preceq_{0.1}^{0.0717} \mdpM^i$ using \textbf{SySCoRe} tool \cite{van2023syscore}.
-We present the average of (5 sampled initial states) of the lower bounds of satisfaction probability computed via a-posteriori as in Theorem~\ref{theorem:branch_length_lossProb} and robust tree as in Theorem~\ref{theorem:satprob_lb_robusttree} in Fig.~\ref{fig:sca_safe_T20} for a sweep of specification horizon, i.e., $T=1,\ldots,7$.
+We present the average of (5 sampled initial states) of the lower bounds of satisfaction probability computed via a-posteriori as in Thm.~\ref{theorem:branch_length_lossProb} and robust tree as in Thm.~\ref{theorem:satprob_lb_robusttree} in Fig.~\ref{fig:sca_safe_T20} for a sweep of specification horizon, i.e., $T=1,\ldots,7$.
 It is expected that as the number of agents increases, the probability that all agents remain in the invariant set over a fixed horizon decreases, highlighting the difficulty in satisfying an invariance specification as number of agents grows.
 However, robust computations do not rely on all agents staying in the simulation relation are therefore of interest for future work.
-For the $20$-agent system with specification horizon $T=3$, computing the optimal value functions for sampled points using a-posteriori corrected computation peaked at 233.95MiB and completed in 1.38 seconds.